 Vulnerability to infection

-Children with sickle cell anaemia are more vulnerable to infection, particularly if under three years of age.
+Children with sickle cell anaemia are more vulnerable to infection, particularly those younger than three years.
 This is because the abnormal blood cells can disrupt the normal functions of the spleen.

-The spleen is an organ located in the abdomen (the lower left side of the body, behind the stomach).
+The spleen is an organ found in the abdomen (in the lower left side of the body, behind the stomach).
 It plays an important role in filtering harmful bacteria and viruses from the blood.

 Children with sickle cell anaemia are particularly vulnerable to three types of infection:

-As younger children with sickle cell anaemia have an increased risk of developing an infection, it is often recommended that they take daily doses of antibiotics as a precaution.
+As younger children with sickle cell anaemia are at increased risk of developing an infection, daily doses of antibiotics are often recommended as a precaution.

-Additional vaccinations such as the Pneumovax (which protects against some types of bacteria that can cause pneumonia) and the meningococcal vaccines (which protect against meningitis and septicaemia), as well as annual flu vaccinations, may be recommended.
+Other vaccinations may also be recommended, such as the Pneumovax, which protects against some types of bacteria that can cause pneumonia; the meningococcal vaccines, which protect against meningitis and septicaemia; and the annual flu vaccinations.

 Jaundice and gallstones

-Jaundice (yellowing of the skin and the whites of the eyes) is a common symptom of sickle cell anaemia.
-Jaundice occurs because the rapid breakdown of abnormal red blood cells leads to a build-up of a waste product in the body called bilirubin.
+Jaundice (yellowing of the skin and whites of the eyes) is a common symptom of sickle cell anaemia.
+It occurs because the rapid breakdown of abnormal red blood cells leads to a build-up of a waste product in the body called bilirubin.

 The build-up of bilirubin often leads to the formation of small crystals called gallstones.
-Most gallstones do not cause symptoms but occasionally they can block the bile duct which drains bile from the liver into the bowel.
+Most gallstones don't cause symptoms but they can occasionally block the bile duct, which drains bile from the liver into the bowel.
 This can trigger jaundice.

-More commonly, the stone can get stuck in the gallbladder, causing it to become swollen leading to abdominal pain and nausea.
+More commonly, a gallstone can get stuck in the gallbladder, causing it to become swollen and leading to abdominal pain and nausea.

-Avascular necrosis (AVN) is the medical term used to describe the loss of bone tissue due to a restriction of blood supply.
+Avascular necrosis (AVN) is the loss of bone tissue due to a restriction of blood supply.

 In children with sickle cell anaemia, AVN usually affects the hip.
-The first sign of this can be a limp or pain in the groin.
-AVN can lead to persistent hip pain that can last for several months.
-In serious cases, your child may be advised to avoid putting any weight on the affected leg, and may need to use crutches or a wheelchair.
+The first sign can be a limp or pain in the groin.
+AVN can cause persistent hip pain that can last for several months.
+In severe cases, it may be necessary for your child to avoid putting weight on the affected leg and they may need to use crutches or a wheelchair.